Equity in provision for parking of motorcycles is generally lacking.

 Optimising motorcycle use requires relatively inexpensive changes to the infrastructure compared with accommodating additional public transport and making provision for more car traffic.

 Each local council area is responsible for the administration of parking and hence, different issues arise in different areas.
-Fawlty Legislation is the problem, motorcycles appear to be invisible to public policy and are systemically discriminated against.
+Faulty Legislation is the problem, motorcycles appear to be invisible to public policy and are systemically discriminated against.

 Most local councils have no provision for motorcycle parking and many parking stations have boom gates which will not be triggered by a motorcycle, denying them use.